Breast Augmentation Recovery

 - Gel ice packs or small bags of crushed ice may ease tenderness in your breasts during recovery.
 Wrap them in a soft piece of fabric for improved comfort.

-- You may shower once Dr. Newman changes the dressing on your incision for the first time during your recovery after breast implants.
+- You may shower once Dr. Newman changes the dressing on your incisions for the first time during your recovery after breast implants.

 - Take medication for the pain as needed and according to doctor’s orders.